KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!
-OS13k is a tiny pseudo operating system designed for a JS13k community project.
+OS13k is a tiny operating system designed for a JS13k community project.
 It includes native support for Shadertoys, Dweets, ZzFX sounds, music, trophies, fullscreen, touch control, and more.

 ## Please keep this project confidential!